danieldoh/danieldoh.github.io/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
-  - Human-Computer Interaction
+  - Human-AI Interaction
-  - Applied Machine Learning
-  - Mixed Reality
+  - Augmented / Mixed Reality
-  - Optimization-Based Interfaces
   - Artificial Intelligence
+  - AI-Infused interfaces
   - Computer Vision

 # Education to show in About widget